 "...Ideas for romance (from a non-local) include a romantic row boat ride in the adorable laghetto of Villa Borghese’s public park (so very reminiscent of the Notebook), or a fancy drink in the picturesque courtyard of Hotel de Russie..."

-"...On February 12th 2017 there will be an opera with dinner, while on the 18th 2017 will be the “Sounds and Visions of Caravaggio", combines Baroque art and music in Rome.
+". . .
+Throughout the year, you can enjoy a tour combined with a wonderful Baroque Concert, or, if you prefer, opera.
 A beautiful opportunity to enjoy one of the city’s most ornate, and interesting, historical galleries that many people miss despite its central position."

 A dyed in the wool Yorkshire lass, Catherine was enticed to Italy some years ago and has lived and worked in Rome ever since.
 Love for both the faults and the merits of her birthplace and new Italian hometown are regular topics on You Can't Take the Girl Out of Bradford.

 Here are two of her favorite Romantic Things to Do in Rome: